The Battle of Waterloo (film): Reception

-The film was popular enough that a parody, Pimple's Battle of Waterloo, was hurriedly put into production and released later that year.
+The film was screened for the grand opening of Moore's Orpheum Theatre in Washington, D.C. in February 1914.
+The theatre at this time operated as a cinema, and underwent remodeling for that purpose.
+It was popular enough that a parody, Pimple's Battle of Waterloo, was hurriedly put into production and released later that year.

 After the success of The Battle of Waterloo, British and Colonial continued to produce longer films.
 After the start of World War I, many of the same filmmakers who produced Waterloo were put to work on propaganda films, the most famous of which is The Battle of the Somme.

 The original prints of The Battle of Waterloo were struck on nitrate film and have been lost.
 Only fragments survive in the British Film Institute's archive.
 The entire film was thought lost until 2002, when 22 minutes were rediscovered in the archive.
 Additional fragments have been compiled, the equivalent of about two and a half reels of film.